SEARCH ALL 114 CALIFORNIA COMMUNTY COLLEGES AT ONCE

 In 2018 as part of my final project for the California Community College CISOA (Chief Information Systems Officers’ Association) Certification, I found myself researching State provided solutions for Instructional Technologists.
-There were so many things that I did not know existed and were available freely to our colleges.
+There were many things that I did not know existed and were available freely to our colleges.
 After completing my presentation I knew I needed to expand the project into a website so everyone could benefit.

 The old website had multiple sections: